Päivi Räsänen: District Court and the Court of Appeal

 The District Court found her and Pohjola not guilty of all charges and ordered the prosecution to pay their legal costs on 30 March 2022.
-In response to the ruling, the prosecutor Anu Mantila stated that the District Court "interpreted the statements differently than the prosecution and that's why they viewed that the limits of freedom of speech weren't breached ...
-It's my impression that this is because the elements that infringed on equality and the prohibition of discrimination weren't taken into consideration accordingly."
-Mantila stated that the verdict was incorrect and unjust and said there was "a high probability" she would appeal it.
-Later the prosecutor's office publicly announced an intent to appeal, which it did on 29 April 2022.
-Räsänen estimated that judicial proceedings "will take at least one year, I suppose, perhaps many more years".
+While the court assessed that some of Räsänen's statements and writings were offensive to homosexuals, it ruled that they did not constitute hate speech.
+In response to the ruling, the prosecutor Anu Mantila stated that the District Court "interpreted the statements differently than the prosecution and [...] the elements that infringed on equality and the prohibition of discrimination weren't taken into consideration accordingly."
+The prosecutor's office appealed the verdict on 29 April 2022.